How Much Does a Website Builder Cost? Total Cost of Ownership

 7. Platform Capabilities (Long-Term Cost Driver)

 Scalability, compliance (GDPR, PCI), and advanced security are baked into enterprise plans.
-These can cost $200-500+/month, with solutions like Shopify Plus or Webflow Enterprise offering dedicated infrastructure for large-scale businesses.
+These can cost $200-$500+/month, with solutions like Shopify Plus or Webflow Enterprise offering dedicated infrastructure for large-scale businesses.

-Website Building Hidden Cost to Expect
+Website Builders' Hidden Cost to Expect

 7 hidden costs increase website expenses: